-Figures within parenthesis are percentage to maximum value of max Simpson (D) and Shannon Diversity Index (H)
+Figures within parenthesis are percentage to a maximum value of max Simpson (D) and Shannon Diversity Index (H)

 Discussion

-In observed habitats (Table 2) showed that the values of the Simpson's diversity index (D) of butterflies in M1 was total population, family and sub family respectively 0.918,0.618 and 0.839 while for M2 was 0.889,0.648 & 0.925.
+In observed habitats (Table 2) showed that the values of the Simpson's diversity index (D) of butterflies in M1 were total population, family, and subfamily respectively 0.918,0.618, and 0.839 while for M2 was 0.889,0.648 & 0.925.
 D is usually between 0 and 1.
-The closer D value is to 1, mean the diversity is higher.
+The closer the D value is to 1, the higher the diversity is higher.

 In the M1 for population D value (0.918) was near to 1 as compared to M2.
-Similarly on the basis of family diversity was high (0.776) in the M1 habitat as compare to (0.648) the M2 habitat.
-Both indices was analyzed to understand the level of diversity of subfamilies in M1 and M2.
+Similarly, family diversity was high (0.776) in the M1 habitat as compared to (0.648) in the M2 habitat.
+Both indices were analyzed to understand the level of diversity of subfamilies in M1 and M2.
 When diversification both indices were calculated according to subfamily, the highest diversity was found in the M2(0.925) habitat then M1 (0.839).
 The results are consistent on both the indices for three different levels of aggregation.

-Shannon diversity index (H) for M1 was more diverse according to population, family and subfamilies respectively 1.59,0.618 and 0.917 as compare to that 1.209,0.541 and 0.737 respectively in M2.
-In M1 Simpsons H value was found to be maximum in family Nymphalidae (0.9) followed by Pieridae (0.8), it was minimum (0.08) found in Hesperiidae The results revealed that there two different systems, which were divided into 5 families and nine subfamilies Shannon Diversity Index (H′)
+Shannon diversity index (H) for M1 was more diverse according to population, family, and subfamilies respectively 1.59,0.618 and 0.917 as compared to 1.209,0.541 and 0.737 respectively in M2.
+In M1 Simpsons H value was found to be maximum in the family Nymphalidae (0.9) followed by Pieridae (0.8), it was minimum (0.08) found in Hesperiidae The results revealed that there were two different systems, which were divided into 5 families and nine subfamilies Shannon Diversity Index (H′)

 0.10.
-In M2 in the Shannon Diversity Index (H′) was 0.08 while Subfamilies Hmax value was 0.955
+In M2 the Shannon Diversity Index (H′) was 0.08 while the Subfamilies Hmax value was 0.955

-i.e 95%.
+i.e. 95%.

-Species diversity in the different MAES were indicated outputs of almost similar proportions of species used as cereals, pulses, medicinal and traditionaluses.
+Species diversity in the different MAES indicated outputs of almost similar proportions of species used as cereals, pulses, medicinal, and traditional uses.
 Bhagwat et al., (2008) confirmed that heterogeneous agroforestry systems, in which tall trees are maintained and planted for shade form a good refuge for tropical biodiversity.
-The common grass, forget me not and orange crown cupid were found to be more abundant in both M1 and M2 while the genera Papilio was more abundant in the M2 ecosystem.
-The Hesperiidae family species minimally occurred in kharif seasons of both habitats.
-The most butterfly species are found in the M1 and have more attractive colours, high flyers though very energetic.
-M1 was found to be more abundant and diverse probably due to low level of anthropogenic activities.
-The site had more species of the family Nymphalidae well flourishingamount in M1.
-The finding of this study is further supported by Hill et al. (1995), Brown (1997), Bonebrake et al. (2009) and Akwashiki et al. (2007) who reported great abundance of butterfly species in less disturbed habitats.
-Higher diversity abundance in the M1 (Agroforestry site) maybe because the site provides wider resources for the butterflies as compared to M2 (seed production) .
-The letter where both destruction of microhabitat and depletion of necessary resources needed for the daily activities had butterflies.
-Similarly, the M1 habitat has no anthropogenic disturbances inthe microclimate as compared to M2 habitat.
+The common grass, forget me not, and orange crown cupid were found to be more abundant in both M1 and M2 while the genera Papilio was more abundant in the M2 ecosystem.
+The Hesperiidae family species minimally occurred in the Kharif seasons of both habitats.
+Most butterfly species found in the M1 have more attractive colors and are high flyers though very energetic.
+M1 was found to be more abundant and diverse probably due to low levels of anthropogenic activities.
+The site had more species of the family Nymphalidae well-flourishing amount in M1.
+The finding of this study is further supported by Hill et al. (1995), Brown (1997), Bonebrake et al. (2009), and Akwashiki et al. (2007) who reported a great abundance of butterfly species in less disturbed habitats.
+The higher diversity abundance in the M1 (Agroforestry site) may be because the site provides wider resources for the butterflies as compared to M2 (seed production) .
+The letter where both the destruction of the microhabitat and depletion of necessary resources needed for the daily activities, had butterflies.
+Similarly, the M1 habitat has no anthropogenic disturbances in the microclimate as compared to M2 habitat.
 Thus, species richness was a natural outcome of the findings of Bos et al. (2007).
-Although there were various factors potentially influencing result such as land use intensity and ecosystem modification, which was the highest in the annual cropping monoculture which was the case with M2 habitat.
-Our result on various habitat butterflies species composition show a high similarity between agroforestry systems and seed production field.
+Although there were various factors potentially influencing the result such as land use intensity and ecosystem modification, which was the highest in the annual cropping monoculture which was the case with the M2 habitat.
+Our results on various habitat butterfly species composition show high similarity between agroforestry systems and seed production fields.

 Conclusion